 Say wha?!
 Yep, vegan salted caramel monkey bread.
-If you’ve been following my blog for long, you won’t be shocked to hear that this is also oil-free, refined sugar-free, whole grain, and made without processed ingredients like margarine.
+This recipe is also oil-free, refined sugar-free, whole grain, and made without processed ingredients like margarine.

 But!
 I also worked out a great gluten-free doughnut recipe that I’m going to be making again ASAP, and I have a tasty broccoli dish to share, too.
 So hopefully all will be forgiven.
 Those will get done as soon as we finish eating all of the salted caramel monkey bread.
 Lol, just kidding, it’s pretty far gone already.